Joe-Collins-1986/BitWise-DRF/README.md

 - The permission classes used for this view ensure that only the owner of the comment can update or delete its information.
 This is achieved through the IsOwnerOrReadOnly permission class, which allows read-only access to anyone but requires the owner's authentication for write operations.

-By utilizing the CommentDetail view, users can view detailed information about a specific comment, update its data if they are the owner, and delete the comment if necessary.
+This view can be used to view detailed information about a specific comment, update its data if they are the owner, and delete the comment if necessary.

 </details>